Subscribe Today -- It's Free!

 by David Mills

-and remote mountain country in Maine.
-The grandeur is unparalleled, the alpine
+rugged and remote mountain country in Maine.
+The grandeur is unparalleled,

-Maine one already feels worlds away.
-A hike of just a few more miles brings one to
+Central Maine one already feels worlds away.
+A hike of just a few more miles

-a world apart, a world reminiscent of the European Alps yet with a distinctive
+brings one to a world apart, a world reminiscent of the European Alps yet with

-station on the wide and gradual Chimney Pond trail.
-Within a couple of miles the
+Ranger station on the wide and gradual Chimney Pond trail.
+Within a couple of

-route branches off on to the far less traveled north basin cutoff and north basin
+miles the route branches off on to the far less traveled north basin cutoff and

-deep and wild north basin from the less wild, but still very impressive south basin.
+the deep and wild north basin from the less wild, but still very impressive

 This plateau runs from the rugged and